-The use of Computational Fluid Dynamics (CFD) for numerically analysing cavity flows has become more commonplace in the past decade.
-Accurate predictions of clean cavity flows are therefore important before more complex configurations including store release can be tackled.
-Some current research has looked at the simulation of cavity flows via methods such as Large-Eddy Simulation (LES).
-LES works by filtering the flow structures in terms of scale size, with the larger scales explicitly resolved and the much smaller ones modelled using a sub-grid scale (SGS) model.
+In light of the difficulties associated with the turbulence modelling of cavity flows, some current research has looked at the simulation of cavity flows via methods such as Large-Eddy Simulation (LES).^{14, 15, 16} LES works by filtering the flow structures in terms of scale size, with the larger scales explicitly resolved and the much smaller ones modelled using a sub-grid scale (SGS) model.
 With a significantly lower proportion of the flow modelled compared to Unsteady Reynolds-Averaged Navier-Stokes (URANS) methods, LES solutions are potentially more useful.
 For high Reynolds number flows, however, LES is expensive.
 Recent endeavours have therefore looked at developing hybrids of URANS and LES to obtain the best of both methods.
-One example of such developments includes the Detached-Eddy Simulation (DES), introduced by Spalart, which is currently available in many CFD solvers.
+One example of such developments includes Detached-Eddy Simulation (DES) introduced by Spalart.17 Although Shieh, Hamed and Vishwanathan in Refs.
+12, 18, 19 respectively have all reported good success with DES to resolve the cavity flow characteristics, their works have however focussed on either flow speeds greater or lower and at Reynolds numbers typically lower than those investigated here.